 A person considering adoption in California as a prospective adoptive parent or an expectant parent may wonder who meets California’s adoption requirements and can adopt a child in the state.

 First, the state of California does not have an adoption age limit.
-This means you can be any age in order to adopt, as long as the adoptive parents are at least ten years older than the child he or she is adopting from California.
+This means you can be of any age to adopt, as long as the adoptive parents are at least ten years older than the child he or she is adopting from California.
 Adoption laws in the state of California require that a hopeful adoptive parent meet this requirement unless it is a special circumstance.
 Those special circumstances may include cases where a relative is attempting to adopt a child.
 California adoption law does, however, require that if the adoptive parent is married, the other spouse must also adopt the child.
 This differs from many other states which allow only one married person in a partnership to legally adopt a child.

 However, there are no regulations regarding the marriage of adoptive parents in California.
 Any marriage requirements would be up to the adoption agency or adoption attorney with whom the hopeful adoptive parent or expectant parent decides to use to facilitate the adoption process for all members of the adoption triad (the child, adoptive parents, and birth parents).

 Adoption agencies and adoption attorneys will likely have other requirements besides California state requirements for adoption.
 This is important to know.
-When you interview agencies early in the process, you can ask what requirements you must meet in order to adopt a child through their agency or practice.
+When you interview agencies early in the process, you can ask what requirements you must meet to adopt a child through their agency or practice.
 If you adopt a child internationally, there will be additional requirements per the country you are adopting from.

 2. Home Study Process for Adoption in California